Optometrists Central Coast(6)

 4Swimming with Contacts On

-Swimming with contacts on is a bad habit that you should avoid.
-Contact lenses can absorb water, which can lead to a number of problems.
-Water can also contain bacteria, viruses, and other microorganisms that can potentially cause serious eye infections.
-These risks are greater with higher water temperatures and where there is steam, such as in a sauna.
+Swimming with contacts on is a habit you should avoid.
+Contact lenses can absorb water, which can lead to numerous problems.
+Water can contain bacteria, viruses, and other microorganisms that can potentially cause serious eye infections, including a particularly dangerous parasite called Acanthamoeba that can lead to severe keratitis.

 If you need to wear corrective lenses while swimming, consider using prescription goggles or a swim mask instead of wearing your contacts.
 Prescription goggles are specifically designed for swimming and can help you see clearly while protecting your eyes from water and other irritants.

-If you do decide to wear your contacts while swimming, be sure to take the following precautions:
+If you do decide to wear your contacts while swimming, take the following precautions:

-• Remove your contacts immediately after swimming, and clean and disinfect them thoroughly before wearing them again.
+• Remove your contacts immediately after swimming, and clean and disinfect them thoroughly before wearing them again (or if using daily lenses, discard them immediately)

-• If you experience redness, pain, or other symptoms after swimming with your contacts, contact your optometrist for guidance.
-An eye exam will determine the appropriate treatment, which will help you recover quickly and avoid further complications.
+• If you experience redness, pain, or other symptoms after swimming with your contacts, contact your optometrist immediately

 5. Using water to clean your contacts

+Never use water to clean your contacts.
 Water can contain microorganisms, such as bacteria, fungi, and parasites, that can cause serious eye infections.
-These microorganisms can attach to your contact lenses and can cause inflammation.
+These microorganisms can attach to your contact lenses and cause inflammation and potentially severe conditions that can threaten your vision.

 Additionally, tap water may contain minerals and other chemicals that can cause deposits to build up on your contacts, reducing their clarity and comfort.